Ariba-Naaz/Hostel-Roommate-Prediction-model/ROADMAP.md

 ---

-## 🔲 Phase 4 — Baseline Model (Cosine Similarity)
+## 🔲 Phase 4 — K-Means Clustering (Pre-Processing Step)

-- [ ] Build pairwise cosine similarity computation across all student vectors
-- [ ] Implement dealbreaker weighting — increase weight for flagged dimensions
+- [ ] Apply K-Means clustering on the full encoded feature matrix
+- [ ] Experiment with different values of K — evaluate cluster quality (elbow method / silhouette score)
-- [ ] Generate ranked compatibility list (top 3 matches) per token
+- [ ] Assign each student token to a cluster
-- [ ] Evaluate output quality manually — do matches make intuitive sense?
+- [ ] Inspect clusters manually — do groupings make intuitive sense? (e.g. night owls together, clean + quiet together)
+- [ ] Finalise K and cluster assignments before moving to matching

+> **Why cluster first?** Matching every student against every other student is computationally expensive and produces poor matches across very different profiles.
+K-Means groups similar students first — matching then happens **only within each cluster**, producing better and faster results.

 ---

-## 🔲 Phase 5 — KNN Comparison
+## 🔲 Phase 5 — Cosine Similarity Within Clusters

-- [ ] Implement KNN-based matching
-- [ ] Compare KNN ranked output with cosine similarity output
+- [ ] For each cluster, compute pairwise cosine similarity between all student vectors inside that cluster
-- [ ] Tune K and distance metric
+- [ ] Apply **dealbreaker weighting** — for each student pair, increase the weight of dimensions flagged as dealbreakers by either student
+  - Preference 1 dealbreaker → highest weight multiplier (e.g. 3×)
+  - Preference 2 → medium weight (e.g. 2×)
+  - Preference 3 → lower weight (e.g. 1.5×)
+  - If either student in a pair has flagged a dimension, apply the higher of the two weights
+- [ ] Also assugn weughts to each question according to their importance. eg. smoking habits should have more weight over music preference
-- [ ] Document differences and choose best approach
+- [ ] Compute final weighted compatibility score for each pair
+- [ ] Generate ranked list — **top 3 most compatible matches** per student token
+- [ ] Evaluate output quality manually — do top 3 matches make intuitive sense?
 ---

-## 🔲 Phase 6 — Clustering Exploration
+## 🔲 Phase 6 — Evaluation & Refinement

-- [ ] Apply K-Means or Hierarchical Clustering on feature matrix
-- [ ] Evaluate if natural groupings exist in the data
+- [ ] Review match quality across different clusters
+- [ ] Check edge cases — what happens when a cluster has very few students?
-- [ ] Test: does matching within clusters improve output quality?
+- [ ] Tune dealbreaker weight multipliers if output quality is poor
-- [ ] Decision: use clustering as pre-processing step or skip
+- [ ] Document final chosen K value and weight multipliers with justification
+- [ ] Implement several methods to test the compatibility of prediction models used

 ---